Search This Blog

 Further Notes on Jesuit Zen Adepts

 Not including the name of Fr.
-William Johnston in my article original “Buddha, S.J.” was a major oversight on my part that will be corrected.
+William Johnston in my original article, “Buddha, S.J.,” was a major oversight on my part, which I will correct.
 Morgan Zo Callaghan and I have yet to approve the final galley proof for Intimate Meanderings, and besides, at least with regard to Zen study, nothing is ever really final.

 And a special thanks to Paul Kelly.
-I was very moved by these few sentences from his email which was forwarded to me: ¨Twenty years later, I was led to Zen practice by his best book, to me, at least: The Still Point.
-We corresponded by long distance airmail -- it was 1974 -- and he helped me begin Zen practice by simple, yet detailed instructions, and his own prayers on my behalf.
+I was very moved by these few sentences from his email, which was forwarded to me: ¨Twenty years later, I was led to Zen practice by his best book, to me, at least: The Still Point.
+We corresponded by long-distance airmail—it was 1974—and he helped me begin Zen practice with simple yet detailed instructions and his own prayers on my behalf.
 All by mail.
-As each one of his books came out, I bought it, read it, kept it in a special place on my little library shelves.
+As each one of his books came out, I bought it, read it, and kept it in a special place on my little library shelves.
 I owe him much.”
 This reminds me of many stories that I heard about Bob Aitken over the years.
-Students would write to all the Zen Centers in the US asking for guidance and, time after time, student after student, Bob was the only head of a practice center who responded, and usually with a personal letter, not a mimeographed application for a practice period.
+Students would write to Zen Centers across the US asking for guidance, and, time after time, student after student, Bob was the only head of a practice center who responded, and usually with a personal letter, not a mimeographed application for a practice period.
 The encounter with Zen, though it may begin with reading, at least from my point of view, takes place outside books, in real human contact.

-All this to say, my discovery of the Jesuit-Zen connection came from my narrow Zen point of view, and I studied, read priest practitioners who had connections to the Zen teachers I worked with.
-I tended to stay away from those who set out to make connections between Zen meditation and Christian prayer.
-There was a definite anti-Christian stance in some American Zen circles, a reaction against the Church of our fathers, and to some degree this prejudice is still in place.
+All this to say, my discovery of the Jesuit-Zen connection came from my narrow Zen point of view, and I studied and read about priest-practitioners who were connected to the Zen teachers I worked with.
+I tended to stay away from those who sought to draw connections between Zen meditation and Christian prayer.
+There was a definite anti-Christian stance in some American Zen circles, a reaction against the Church of our fathers, and to some degree, this prejudice is still in place.
 The first book that I read that made that connection for me, and one in which I felt the power of Zen, was Fr.
 Kadowaki’s Zen and the Bible.
-Kadowaki linked his realizations working with certain koans to stories from the Gospel of Jesus, especially stories and sayings that he connected with the themes from the 4 weeks of the Spiritual Exercises of Saint Ignatius: the Kingdom, the Three Classes of Men, and the Three Degrees of Humility.
+Kadowaki linked his realizations from working with certain koans to stories from the Gospel of Jesus, especially stories and sayings that he connected to the themes of the 4 weeks of the Spiritual Exercises of Saint Ignatius: the Kingdom, the Three Classes of Men, and the Three Degrees of Humility.
 He opened my inquiry into what was happening among Christians who practiced Zen.

-I had asked Joe to come by and say mass for the Catholic men in the AIDS Hospice.
+I had asked Joe to come by and say Mass for the Catholic men in the AIDS Hospice.
 It was a Saturday evening.
 He was due to arrive at 5 or so, and I was scrambling, assembling a few basics, bread and wine, and a tablecloth for the dining room table.
-Issan, who was at the time in the final stages of HIV disease came downstairs in his bathrobe, He asked when Joe was due to arrive and see what I was doing.
+Issan, who was at the time in the final stages of HIV disease, came downstairs in his bathrobe.
+He asked when Joe was due to arrive and see what I was doing.
 After I explained, he said, “Mass will be in the zendo,” and took over directing me in all the preparations with the same care that he would have given to a full-blown Zen ritual.
-He went back upstairs and came down dressed in his Zen robes, and greeted Joe at the door with a hug and kiss, thanking him for coming and telling him that Mass would be in our chapel, the zendo, and I would get him anything he needed.
+He went back upstairs, came down dressed in his Zen robes, and greeted Joe at the door with a hug and a kiss, thanking him for coming and telling him that Mass would be in our chapel, the zendo, and that I would get him anything he needed.

 I’ve included some of their books in the Christian-Zen Bibliography.